Set Up Rules with Risk Manager

 What can I set a rule to do?

 You can set a rule to decline a payment or trigger a risk alert on a payment.
-Note that setting a risk alert does not stop a payment from processing.
+Note: Setting a risk alert does not stop a payment from processing.

 See additional information on managing risk alertswith Risk Manager.